 When designing their 401(k) plans, employers choose the number and types of investment options in the plan, looking for a diverse range of options.
 This study also explores the investment menus that employers have chosen for 401(k) plans in the BrightScope Defined Contribution Plan Database and how investments vary by plan size.
-The BrightScope Defined Contribution Plan Database contains detailed information from audited Form 5500 reports for more than 56,000 large private-sector 401(k) plans-plans with between four and 100 investment options and typically 100 participants or more.
+The BrightScope Defined Contribution Plan Database contains detailed information from audited Form 5500 reports for more than 58,000 large private-sector 401(k) plans-plans with between four and 100 investment options and typically 100 participants or more.

 - " 401(k) plans offer participants a wide variety of investment options.
-In 2018, the average large 401(k) plan offered 28 investment options, of which about 13 were equity funds, three were bond funds, and eight were target date funds.
-Nearly all plans offered at least one domestic equity fund, international equity fund, and domestic bond fund, and more than four-fifths of plans offered target date funds.
+In 2019, the average large 401(k) plan offered 28 investment options, of which about 13 were equity funds, three were bond funds, and nine were target date funds.
+Nearly all plans offered at least one domestic equity fund, international equity fund, and domestic bond fund, and 86 percent of plans offered target date funds.
 Funds include mutual funds, collective investment trusts (CITs), separate accounts, and other pooled investment products. - " Mutual funds were the most common investment vehicle in 401(k) plans.
-Mutual funds held 43 percent of large private-sector 401(k) plan assets in the sample in 2018.
-CITs held 33 percent of assets, guaranteed investment contracts (GICs) held 7 percent, separate accounts held 3 percent, and the remaining 14 percent were invested in individual stocks (including company stock), individual bonds, brokerage, and other investments.
+Mutual funds held 42 percent of large private-sector 401(k) plan assets in the sample in 2019.
+CITs held 36 percent of assets, guaranteed investment contracts (GICs) held 6 percent, separate accounts held 3 percent, and the remaining 12 percent were invested in individual stocks (including company stock), individual bonds, brokerage, and other investments.
 Mutual funds accounted for at least half of the assets in all but the very largest plans, where a larger share of assets was held in CITs. - " Equity funds accounted for the largest share of assets in 401(k) plans.
-In 2018, 42 percent of large 401(k) plan assets were held in equity funds, 28 percent were held in balanced funds (with most of that being held in target date funds), and 8 percent were held in bond funds.
-GICs and money funds accounted for 9 percent of assets. - " Target date funds have become more common in 401(k) plans since 2006.
-In 2006, 32 percent of large 401(k) plans offered target date funds; this had risen to 84 percent of plans in 2018.
-Similarly, the percentage of participants who were offered target date funds increased from 42 percent of participants to 82 percent between 2006 and 2018, and the percentage of assets invested in target date funds increased from 3 percent to 25 percent. - " Index funds make up a significant component of 401(k) assets, holding 37 percent of 401(k) assets in 2018.
-Index funds held a greater share of assets in larger 401(k) plans, rising from 28 percent of assets in plans with less than \$1 million in plan assets to 41 percent of assets in plans with more than \$1 billion.
+In 2019, 42 percent of large 401(k) plan assets were held in equity funds, 30 percent were held in balanced funds (with most of that being held in target date funds), and 7 percent were held in bond funds.
+GICs and money funds accounted for 8 percent of assets. - " Target date funds have become more common in 401(k) plans since 2006.
+In 2006, 32 percent of large 401(k) plans offered target date funds; this had risen to 86 percent of plans in 2019.
+Similarly, the percentage of participants who were offered target date funds increased from 42 percent of participants to 83 percent between 2006 and 2019, and the percentage of assets invested in target date funds increased from 3 percent to 27 percent. - " Index funds make up a significant component of 401(k) assets, holding 39 percent of 401(k) assets in 2019.
+Index funds held a slightly greater share of assets in larger 401(k) plans, rising from about one-third of assets in plans with less than \$250 million in plan assets to 43 percent of assets in plans with more than \$1 billion.
 Index funds are widely available across all plan sizes.
-More than 95 percent of 401(k) plans with more than \$10 million in plan assets offered index funds in their plan lineups in 2018, while 82 percent of 401(k) plans with less than \$1 million did.
+More than 95 percent of 401(k) plans with more than \$10 million in plan assets offered index funds in their plan lineups in 2019, while 85 percent of 401(k) plans with less than \$1 million did.
 Index funds, which tend to be equity index funds, generally have lower expense ratios than actively managed equity funds.